epsilon537/boxlambda/docs/test-build-ym2149.md

 Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.

-Build the *stsound_test* project in an Arty A7 build tree. **This test requires an Arty A7-100T.** The software footprint of this test doesn't fit in the internal memory of the Arty A7-35T build.
+Build the *stsound_test* project in an Arty A7 build tree.
 ```
 cd build/arty-a7-100/gw/projects/stsound_test
 make stsound_test_bit_sw